jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 #### Function Parameter Aliases

-Function parameters can also be given a name with pattern matching for tuples and records.
+Function parameters can also be given a namn, which is useful when pattern matching on tuples and records.
 ```ocaml
 (* Tuples as parameters *)
 # let tuple_sum (x, y) = x + y;;